iheese/iheese/README.md

 - 🤔 My major : Statistics
 - 📫 How to reach me : [imbc0224@gmail.com](https://ddungi.github.io/contact/)
 - 😁 My blog address : https://ddungi.github.io/
-- ⚡ What i like :  Coffee, New things
+- ⚡ What i like : New things, Coffee

 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->